On this page

 However, all your retirement income stream amounts at any point in time and your accumulation amounts are included in your TSB.

 The amount supporting a retirement income stream is counted against your TBC at the time you commence the pension.
 Any pension payments or investment earnings added to your account do not change the amount counted against your TBC.
 You can have more than one pension, but the total amount of pensions counted against your TBC balance are not to exceed your TBC otherwise a tax penalty will apply until you transfer the excess amount back into an accumulation account or remove it from super entirely.

-Although the same limit applies to both your transfer balance amount and your total super balance in some instances, they are not the same thing.
+Although the same limit applies to both your transfer balance cap amount and your total super balance in some instances, they are not the same thing.
 It’s important to remember how they are calculated to avoid extra tax.